Our Family

 A nerd to her core, Colleen graduated at the top of her class as a Public Interest Scholar at Loyola Law School.
 Colleen is a brilliant and skilled trial lawyer.
 Her distinctive sense of humor, compassion, dedication, and talent working in civil rights and employment discrimination so impressed Steve and Ashley that they brought her onto the MPTL team.

-CINDY BALANZA
+CINDY BAxter

 Director of Litigation